erroronline1/caro/readme.md

 You can, of course, decide to go the extra mile and apply any additional filter, e.g. to omit products you will not use anyway, speed up the import for next time by leaving out products that did not fit incorporation, etc.

-Products are deleted by default on update of the pricelist unless
+Products are deleted by default on update of the product list unless
 * an incorporation has been made,
 * a sample check has been made,
 * any document to the product has been provided,